-Applications for minor development, such as small extensions to houses or the rebuilding of houses, and most changes of use of existing buildings and or extensions and additions to existing commercial and industrial enterprises, are unlikely to raise significant flooding issues, unless they obstruct important flow paths, introduce a significant additional number of people into flood risk areas or entail the storage of hazardous substances.
+Applications for minor development, such as small extensions to houses or the rebuilding of houses, and most changes of use5 of existing buildings and or extensions and additions to existing commercial and industrial enterprises, are unlikely to raise significant flooding issues, unless they obstruct important flow paths, introduce a significant additional number of people into flood risk areas or entail the storage of hazardous substances.
 Since such applications concern existing buildings, the sequential approach cannot be used to locate them in lower-risk areas and the Justification Test will not apply.
 However, a commensurate assessment of the risks of flooding should accompany such applications to demonstrate that they would not have adverse impacts or impede access to a watercourse, floodplain or flood protection and management facilities.
 These proposals should follow best practice in the management of health and safety for users and residents of the proposal.

-However, infill development of any scale is not, as part of this SFRA, considered minor development and should be assessed under Sections 4.3.25.2.2 and 4.3.35.2.3 below.
+However, infill development of any scale is not, as part of this SFRA, considered minor development and should be assessed under Sections 5.2.2 and 5.2.3 below.

-There are a number of areas within Dún Laoghaire-Rathdown that prove to be exceptions to this approach so the detail contained in Section 56 should be consulted for more site specific information; in particular those areas where the need for a Flood Relief Scheme has been identified and development is premature until that scheme has been completed.
-Further details of such locations are provided in Section 5.
+There are a number of areas within Dún Laoghaire-Rathdown that prove to be exceptions to this approach so the detail contained in Section 6 should be consulted for more site specific information; in particular those areas where the need for a Flood Relief Scheme has been identified and development is premature until that scheme has been completed.